 Looking for a Sugru mouldable glue review?
 Have a read of my experience and how we saved £240 fixing things with Sugru.
-Please note this post contains affiliate links.

 Have you heard of Sugru?
 Sugru mouldable glue is essentially a bit of self-curing silicone.
 You can use it to repair or bond almost anything made of wood, plastic, glass, metal, ceramic, or even fabric!
 It’s even removable too, in case you change your mind.